deryckoe/user-toolkit/README.txt

 == Changelog ==

-= 1.0.0 =
-* Initial Release

-= 1.0.1 =
+= 1.1.3 =
-* Downgraded to support PHP 7.3
+* Fixed and issue that prevents user to be ordered by Last Login

-= 1.0.2 =
+= 1.1.2 =
-* Ability to migrate last login data from When Last Login and Ultimate Member plugins
+* Fixed an issue that allows disabling the first user created.
+* Fixed an issue that disabled the user when editing their own profile.

-= 1.0.3 =
+= 1.1 =
-* Stability and security improvements
+* Switch to any user account from the Users screen and be able to switch back to your own user later.
+* Fix: First created user cannot be disabled.

 = 1.0.4 =
 * Same user displays ON/OFF in login status in User List
 * Same user cannot disable his own login status in User List

+= 1.0.3 =
+* Stability and security improvements

+= 1.0.2 =
+* Ability to migrate last login data from When Last Login and Ultimate Member plugins

+= 1.0.1 =
+* Downgraded to support PHP 7.3

+= 1.0.0 =
+* Initial Release

+== Upgrade Notice ==

-= 1.1 =
+= 1.1.3 =
-* Switch to any user account from the Users screen and be able to switch back to your own user later.
-* Fix: First created user cannot be disabled.
+* Fixed and issue that prevents user to be ordered by Last Login

 = 1.1.2 =
 * Fixed an issue that allows disabling the first user created.
 * Fixed an issue that disabled the user when editing their own profile.

-== Upgrade Notice ==
+= 1.1 =
+Switch to any user account from the Users screen and be able to switch back to your own user later.

+= 1.0.4 =
+Improve user login status and toggle in user list

+= 1.0.3 =
+Improve security and performance

+= 1.0.2 =
+Support for switching from plugins like When Last Login and Ultimate Member

+= 1.0.1 =
+Downgraded to support PHP 7.3

 = 1.0.0 =
 Last Login, Registration Date and disable user login without deleting him.

-= 1.0.1 =
-Downgraded to support PHP 7.3

-= 1.0.2 =
-Support for switching from plugins like When Last Login and Ultimate Member

-= 1.0.3 =
-Improve security and performance

-= 1.0.4 =
-Improve user login status and toggle in user list

-= 1.1 =
-Switch to any user account from the Users screen and be able to switch back to your own user later.

-= 1.1.2 =
-* Fixed an issue that allows disabling the first user created.
-* Fixed an issue that disabled the user when editing their own profile.